-David’s adultery let to denial, cover-up and ultimately to the murder of Bathsheba’s husband (2 Sa 11).
-Many disasters followed David’s adultery: rape, murder and revolt against his kingdom by his own son (2 Sa 13-15).
+David’s adultery led to denial, cover-up, and ultimately to the murder of Bathsheba’s husband (2 Sa 11).
+Many disasters followed David’s adultery: rape, murder, and revolt against his kingdom by his own son (2 Sa 13-15).

-After his repentance David’s response was to worship with the worship of repentance.
-He worshipped after the tragedies came upon him because he acknowledge his sin and his guilt.
+After his repentance, David’s response was to worship with the worship of repentance.
+He worshipped after the tragedies came upon him because he acknowledges his sin and his guilt.
 God’s chastening should call for praise because we see God’s capacity for forgiveness.
 When we do not confess our sin, we widen anger and bitterness towards God.

 Generally, it is advisable to confess the sin of adultery to the spouse.
 The two who committed adultery share a secret that in itself is an intimacy.
 This keeps a barrier between the legitimate spouses.
 If the spouse is not informed, then the possibility of relapse is very strong.
 Cover-up compounds the problem.
 The only exception to this is when a partner cannot handle the truth due to emotional problems (not the emotion of pain because of the affair).

 David tried with futility to cover his sin.
-When Bathsheba became pregnant, David plotted to make it appear that Uriah was the father of the baby (2 Sa 11:5-13).
+When Bathsheba became pregnant, David plotted to make it appear that Uriah was the baby’s father (2 Sa 11:5-13).
 When that scheme failed, David plotted again to have Uriah killed (2 Sa 11:14-17).
-That compounded his sin by a further system of cover-up during Bathsheba’s pregnancy and following (2 Sam.
+That compounded his sin by a further cover-up system during Bathsheba’s pregnancy and following (2 Sam.
 11:27).
 David wrote Psalm 32 as a response to his adultery and secretive systems operation.